British Columbia: Colony of British Columbia (1858–1866)

 With the Fraser Canyon Gold Rush in 1858, an influx of Americans into New Caledonia prompted the colonial office to designate the mainland as the Colony of British Columbia.
 When news of the Fraser Canyon Gold Rush reached London, Richard Clement Moody was hand-picked by the Colonial Office, under Edward Bulwer-Lytton, to establish British order and to transform the newly established Colony of British Columbia into the British Empire's "bulwark in the farthest west" and "found a second England on the shores of the Pacific".
 Lytton desired to send to the colony "representatives of the best of British culture, not just a police force": he sought men who possessed "courtesy, high breeding and urbane knowledge of the world" and he decided to send Moody, whom the government considered to be the archetypal "English gentleman and British Officer" to lead the Royal Engineers, Columbia Detachment.

-Moody and his family arrived in British Columbia in December 1858, commanding the Royal Engineers, Columbia Detachment.
+Moody and his family arrived in British Columbia in December 1858.
 He was sworn in as the first lieutenant governor of British Columbia and appointed Chief Commissioner of Lands and Works for British Columbia.
 On the advice of Lytton, Moody hired Robert Burnaby as his personal secretary.

 Cattle near the Maas by Dutch painter Aelbert Cuyp.
 Moody likened his vision of the nascent Colony of British Columbia to the pastoral scenes painted by Cuyp.